ehourdakis/RealsenseRecord/README.md

 *Each IMU data packet is timestamped using the depth sensor hardware clock to allow temporal synchronization between gyro, accel and depth frames.*
 ## [Calibration of the RGB and Depth sensors](#CalibratingRGBD)
 **Calibration of the depth sensor** can improve depth precision and correct “intrinsic” or “extrinsic” distortions.
 It can be run from the GUI of the realsense-viewer, using the process described in the following [link](https://dev.intelrealsense.com/docs/self-calibration-for-depth-cameras).
+You can read more on the projection model in Realsense SDK 2.0 [here](https://github.com/IntelRealSense/librealsense/wiki/Projection-in-RealSense-SDK-2.0#distortion-models).

 **Calibration of the RGB sensor** can be accomplished using the Intel Dynamic Calibration Tool, which can be installed by executing the script **scripts/installation/install_realsense_calibrationtool.sh**.
 After calibration, the data are stored on chip, and can be accessed by the SDK.
 A complete guide describing the process can be found here: [Calibration use guide](https://dev.intelrealsense.com/docs/intel-realsensetm-d400-series-calibration-tools-user-guide).
 To retrieve the calibration data stored in the device by a previous calibration, execute the script **scripts/postprocess/store_calibration.sh**, by passing the width and height of the camera resolution: